Average Response Time of Cases Submitted to Access Fort Collins

 Analysis of Performance

-In the third quarter 1,139 cases were submitted through Access Fort Collins; the top topics were nuisance reporting (rubbish/trash, weeds/grass, graffiti, overgrown trees/shrubs) and reporting damaged or hazardous roads.
-The average response time has improved slightly, at approximately one-and-a-half business days, even though the total number of cases has remained consistent.
+In the fourth quarter 686 cases were submitted through Access Fort Collins, reflecting an expected seasonal decrease in the winter months.
+The top topics were nuisance reporting (graffiti, rubbish/trash, unshoveled sidewalks, illegal parking) and reporting broken streetlights.
+The average response time remains consistent at approximately one-and-a-half business days.
 This response time indicates that staff provide prompt responses to customer inquiries, and continue to far exceed the 10-business-day expectation outlined in City policies.
 We have an internal target response time of less than 3 business days.

 Total cases submitted online or via mobile application, including Council Member and City Manager requests (SARs).
 Average Response Time is the average number of business days from when a case is submitted to when a staff response is sent.